 Can you tell which one does the better job of articulating benefit to the consumer?

 Another way to connect with your consumer is with an appropriate cover photo.
-One that evokes emotional associations within them.
+One that evokes emotional associations.

 In the above photo, the creator could have simply used the words “Police Brutality.”
 The words ‘stop’ and ‘now’ are unnecessary, since both are implied by the stop sign symbol.

 I try to place large and colorful cover photos atop each of my blog posts.
 When combined with a smart headline, a good cover photo can keep your consumers engaged throughout the entire post.